juliocbcotta/plugin_gen.flutter/flutter_plugin_annotations/README.md

       return retult;
     });
   }
+}
 ```

 ## SupportedPlatforms
-`SupportedPlatforms`, when applied to the same class as `MethodCallPlugin` will work as a filter when declaring more restrict usage in a method.
+`SupportedPlatforms`, when applied to the same class as `FlutterPlugin` will work as a filter when declaring more restrict usage in a method/field or getter.

 - As this annotation will generate code that relies in `dart:io`, you should add the import `import 'dart:io';` to the top of your class file.